Certificate in Pastoral Care

 ‘We are really looking forward to working again with Jennie Fytche on this course focussed on the crucial ministry of pastoral care.
 Important for the way we relate to those around us both professionally and personally, this course provides some of the necessary training into this important area of ministry.’

 – Ian White, short course programme leader, Cliff College

-The cost of £450.00 includes all teaching materials, tutorial support, board and accommodation in single en-suite rooms.
+The cost, in the region of £450.00, includes all teaching materials, tutorial support, board and accommodation in single en-suite rooms.

 Additional nights can be booked at an extra payment for those travelling a distance in readiness for the (mid-morning) Monday start.

 A non-refundable deposit of £75.00 secures your place on the short course and is payable on your acceptance of the place offered.
 The balance of fees should be paid on arrival or before.